ejh243/BrainFANS/sequencing/ATACSeq/README.md

   - `MULTIQC`: Collates fastqc and alignment statistics in a single report.
   - `COLLATE`: Collate results from all samples to show progress of each sample through the pipeline in order to avoid missing steps.
   - `SUMMARY`: Collates stage 1 QC and peak calling results in a single Rmarkdown report.
-  - `BATCH`: If different batches of samples are found, results related to these are compared.

 ### 5. Sex chromosomes

-  `sbatch --array=<number of batch jobs> ATACSeq/jobSubmission/5_batchFormatSexChrs.sh (project directory) [STEPS]`
+  `sbatch --array=<number of batch jobs> ./jobSubmission/5_batchFormatSexChrs.sh (project directory) [STEPS]`

 This script creates bam files for each sample containing only reads aligned to sex chromosomes, perform peak calling on these and output results.

 ##### -scripts executed-
-- ATACSeq/preprocessing/subsetSexChrs.sh : subsets reads of only X and Y chromosomes for input sample in bam file.
+- ./subScripts/subsetSexChrs.sh : subsets reads of only X and Y chromosomes for input sample in bam file.
-	* requires a file in METADATA folder called passStage1SampleList.txt which lists the samples to be included for sex check
+	* requires a file in META_DATA folder called passStage1SampleList.txt which lists the samples to be included for sex check
-- ATACSeq/preprocessing/sexChrPeaks.sh : performs peak calling on the sex chromomes, filter and read counts using MACS3 in Single-end mode.
+- ./subScripts/sexChrPeaks.sh : performs peak calling on the sex chromomes, filter and read counts using MACS3 in Single-end mode.
-- ATACSeq/preprocessing/collateSexChecks.r : collates peak calling results on sex chromosomes and uses it to check the assigned sex of the sample.
+- ./Rscripts/collateSexChecks.r : collates peak calling results on sex chromosomes and uses it to check the assigned sex of the sample.

 ##### -parameters-
 - `--array` : number of batch jobs, each number matches a sample.